Jmion/sort/src/README.md

 1. Find the number of the image that you wish to remove in the `treeXX.json` file.
 2. Remove it and replace it with `""`.
 For example `"picture": ""`
 3. If no other questions or information (leaves) are referencing the image number you can go into the `./images/images.json` and remove the entry corresponding tp the image.

+# Publishing it to the server

+Getting the website published is supper easy if you are comfortable using the linux terminal.

+0. First thing to do is to check that your website is OK!
+To do so run `npm start` in the terminal to launch a server to allow you to view the content of your website.
+If you get no errors and the modifications that you have made look OK then proceed to step 1.
+1. Start by running the `npm build` command to prepare the deployable version of the code.
+This should create a `build` directory where all the content for the website is ready to be deployed.
+1. Use scp to copy the files in the build direcory onto the server.
+The IP of the server is 10.95.32.14 and the username is `webuser`.
+And the password....
+Well you should know it, or at least if you don't and you think that you should please contact dylan.portmann@epfl.ch or sebastian.bruckner@epfl.ch.
+They should know how to give you access.
+I wasn't going to put all the credentials into the documentation in case somebody that shouldn't be poking around gets his hands on this.

+1. Place the files that you just copied into the `/var/www/html/` folder.

+That's it!
+You have deployed or update the website.
+Congratulation!